Park Shelter Rentals and online reservations for summer park shelter rentals will open on January 15, of each year.

 Other locations that allow alcohol without a permit are: Boulder Reservoir, Flatirons Golf Course.

-Electrical outlets are turned off during the fall/winter season to avoid any unauthorized use.
+Please note that electrical outlets are turned off during the fall and winter seasons to prevent unauthorized use.

 You may bring a battery-operated portable player, waist-band type microphone or have acoustical music only.